 The pattern of functional decline in individuals at the end of life varies, depending on a person's diagnosis.
 SLPs need to understand the process of dying in order to understand the emotional and psychological issues faced by their patients and patients' family members.
 The wishes of the patient and family are paramount when considering end-of-life issues, and the role of the SLP extends only as far as the patient or family wishes.
 Patients and caregivers may not agree with clinical recommendations and may feel that these recommendations do not provide the best quality of life for their loved one.

 Views of the natural aging process and acceptance of disability vary by culture.
 Cultural views and preferences may not be consistent with medical approaches typically used in the U.S. health care system, but such views must be recognized and respected.
 The clinician approaches clinical interactions with cultural humility and demonstrates sensitivity to social and cultural influences when sharing potential treatment recommendations and outcomes.
-See ASHA's Practice Portal page on Cultural Competence.
+See ASHA's Practice Portal page on Cultural Responsiveness.

 See ASHA's resource on end-of-life issues in speech-language pathology.
 See also ASHA's Practice Portal page on Adult Dysphagia for a discussion of treatment considerations related to swallowing and end-of-life issues.